José Holebas: 1860 Munich

-In his first season in Munich, Holebas was in 1860's second team, where, at 22 years of age, he was considered "too old" by the club's youth academy coach, Ernst Tanner.
+After prominent performances as a striker for Viktoria Köln, 1860 Munich scouts observed the left-back, and later approached him and Holebas joined the club in the summer of 2006.
+In his first season in Munich, Holebas was in 1860's second team, where, at 22 years of age, he was considered "too old" by the club's then-youth academy coach, Ernst Tanner.
 Holebas officially made his debut for 1860 Munich II on 5 August 2006 in a Regionalliga Süd game against 1899 Hoffenheim.
 A year later, in the summer of 2007, Holebas signed his first professional contract with the first team.
 He made his professional debut for the "Munich Lions" on 21 September 2007 at 23 years of age against St. Pauli, in a 2.
 Bundesliga game.

-Holebas accumulated three years of professional football experience in the German second tier with 1860 Munich, with the side finishing 11th in 2007–08, 12th in 2008–09 (while also dropping back to 1860 Munich II for a number of games) and 8th in 2009–10.
-In the summer of 2009, new coach Ewald Lienen, advised 25-year-old Holebas to stay back and play as a defending left-winger.
+Holebas accumulated three years of footballing experience in the German second tier with 1860 Munich, with the side finishing 11th in 2007–08, 12th in 2008–09 (while also dropping back to 1860 Munich II for a number of games) and 8th in 2009–10.
+In the summer of 2009, new coach Ewald Lienen, advised 25-year-old Holebas to stay back in defence and play as a left wing-back.

-Holebas finished his five-season stint in Germany with both Viktoria Kahl and 1860 Munich, scoring a total of 34 goals in 154 games in all competitions.
-Despite initially disliking the club as a child due to being a childhood fan of 1860's fierce cross-city Munich rivals Bayern, Holebas stated his changed opinion of the club that gave him his breakthrough in professional football, stating, "I'll forever be grateful to 1860 Munich."
+Holebas finished his five-season stint in Germany with both Viktoria Köln and 1860 Munich, scoring a total of 34 goals in 154 games in all competitions.
+Despite initially disliking 1860 as a child due to being a childhood fan of the club's fierce cross-city Munich rivals Bayern, Holebas stated his changed opinion of the club that gave him his breakthrough in professional football, stating, "I'll forever be grateful to 1860 Munich."

 Olympiacos

 2010–11 season

-Ewald Lienen left 1860 Munich to become the coach of Superleague Greece club Olympiacos.
-Lienen signed Holebas for a transfer fee of €500,000.
+Ewald Lienen left 1860 Munich to become the coach of Super League Greece club Olympiacos.
+Lienen then consecutively signed Holebas for a transfer fee of €500,000.
 Holebas stated in an interview, "My father is Greek, but this is only the second time that I have come back to the country.
 When I was [here] first here, I was very young and do not remember many things, but I must say that I am very happy to play in the old country."

 On 15 July 2010, Holebas made his debut for Olympiacos in a 5–0 away victory over Albanian club Besa Kavajë in the first leg of a Europa League second qualifying round tie.
 On 5 August, Olympiacos were knocked out of the UEFA Europa League by Israeli club Maccabi Tel Aviv, on the away goals rule and after a 2–2 draw.
 Olympiacos sacked Lienen; the new coach, Ernesto Valverde, began to use Holebas both as a defending and an attacking left winger, depending on Olympiacos' opponent.
 Holebas scored his first goal for the club on 20 March 2011 in a 6–0 home league win over AEK Athens, which sealed the club's 38th Greek championship title.